JJ/alpine-raku/README.md

 	sudo docker run -v `pwd`:/app -it  jjmerelo/alpine-perl6 /app/heloþor.p6

-This is the example provided in this repo.
+This is the example provided in this repo, which you should have cloned or downloaded in the usual way.
 Check out the use of þ.
 Cool, isn't it?
 You can use any other directory instead of `/app`

 For instance, we can create a directory this way